jmzkChain/jmzk/docs/EvtLink.md

 ```

 In this example there are 3 signatures in it.
 We can infer the public keys which are used to sign on the link.
 It has a `flag` of 11 (1 + 2 + 8) which means `version 1`, `everiPass` and `auto destory`.

+## On the chain

+everiToken public chain use `everipass` action and `everipay` action to execute the transaction of `evtLink`. it also provides a struct named `evt_link` to represent `EvtLink`.
+For detail information, please refer to the API / ABI documentation of `everiToken`.